karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - PC1(1) 192.168.0.5
     - PC3 192.168.0.6
     - all PC's was connected with Switch0 via (Copper Straight-through)).
-- The 2 building with 1 groups of 6 PC's.
+- The 2 building with 1 group of 6 PC's.
-    - Everyone PC's was assigned the IP-adress
+    - Everyone PC's was assigned the IP-address
     - PC0(2) 192.168.0.7
     - PC1(2) 192.168.0.8
     - PC2(2) 192.168.0.9